Even the most well-maintained concrete slab patios, driveways and garage floors suffer the accidental stain.

 Next, apply Soft Scrub and work in a circular motion.

-You let the dog out first in the morning and trip over the door sill– launching coffee all over the concrete patio.
+You let the dog out first thing in the morning and trip over the door sill– launching coffee all over the concrete patio.

 It happens to the best of us.